World of Hyatt Business Credit Card Review

 Also, there are limited redemption options.
 This is understandable since it’s tied to the Hyatt brand; however, if you prefer a wide selection of redemption options (think cash back, gift cards and a variety of hotels), this card is likely not a good fit.

 CardName vs. CardName

 Similar to the CardName, the CardName card comes with a hefty sign-up bonus — 100,000 bonus points.
-However, you have to spend $15,000 in three months to earn it.
-The bonus is worth $1,000 when redeemed for cash back and $1,250 when redeemed through the Chase’s Ultimate Rewards; additionally, you can transfer Ultimate Rewards points to Hyatt (and numerous other hotel and airline partners) on a 1:1 basis and potentially make that bonus go even further.
+However, you have to spend $8,000 in three months to earn it.
+The bonus is worth $1,000 when redeemed for cash back and $1,250 when redeemed for travel through the Chase’s Ultimate Rewards; additionally, you can transfer Ultimate Rewards points to Hyatt (and numerous other hotel and airline partners) on a 1:1 basis and potentially make that bonus go even further.
 Unlike the CardName, you can redeem your points for flights, travel and a variety of hotels.

 With the CardName you earn three points per dollar on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year.
 You earn one point for every dollar spent on other purchases.

 CardName, like the Hyatt card, comes with no foreign transaction fees, trip cancellation and trip interruption insurance and travel and and emergency assistance services.